michalporeba/odis/docs/usecases/product-overview.md

 * **Shop** - Individual, retail sales including presentation and description
 * **Shipment** - Deliveries to both bulk and individual purchases.

-## TopoSearch in the mix
+## ODIS in the mix

 The only way to build a broader understanding of a product is to look at all services.
 A standard solution would be to create a data warehouse where all the data comes together.

-TopoSearch approach could offer an alternative solution in this simple scenario with a single node.
+Open Distributed Information Sharing approach could offer an alternative solution in this simple scenario with a single node.

 ### Search Federation